 - Meeting the sprint goal (instead of the exact amount of product backlog items)

 - Delivering working, usable software that meets the expectations of the customers and users

 - Working only on the product backlog items with the highest value

 - Focus on continuous improvement, technical excellence

 - Truly collaborate with all the business people involved

-And fore sure, I prefer a development team that commits to all the above points, than a team that drops quality and takes some ugly shortcuts only to "satisfy" the stakeholders with a "done" sprint.
-When this is reality, you've got a lot of smells in place that need attention, and to complete the circle: read my previous blog post :)
+And for sure, I prefer a development team that commits to all the above points, then a team that drops quality and takes some ugly shortcuts only to "satisfy" the stakeholders with a "done" sprint.
+When this is a reality, you've got a lot of smells in place that need attention, and to complete the circle: read my previous blog post :)